eaobservatory/hedwig/doc/review/external_jcmt.rst

 or from :doc:`your review list <review_list>`
 you can view the proposal and :doc:`edit your review <external>`.
 You may 'Save' your report at any time, and any number of times.
-You might want to consider the following aspects of the proposal in making your assessment of its suitability:
+The review editing page will guide you through the following aspects of the proposal in making your assessment of its suitability:

 Scientific justification